isabellelwang/MIT-AJL-Team1/README.md

 - Achieve top 10 rank
 - Everyone works on things they are familiar and unfamiliar with

+Data Processing:
+The main data processing we did for this process was data augmentation and resizing.
+For data augmentation we did most of the basic operations, zoom in/out, brightness changess, rotations, and shifting.
+We also resized all images to (244, 244) for more consistancy.

 Files in this Github:
 - pre-processing.ipynb.
 This notebook checks the original data, and does some basic exploration.
 Then it augments the images in the trianing dataset to provide mor training images.